aantron/ocaml.org/data/planet/bap/implementing-the-powerpc-backend-for-bap---part-0.md

 reverse engineering, then the <a href="https://softsec.kaist.ac.kr/~soomink/paper/ase17main-mainp491-p.pdf">this paper</a> has a nice overview.
 It also emphasizes how hard it is to write a lifter.</p>

-<p>So far, we have three lifters in BAP &ndash; the legacy x86 lifter, that
+<p>So far, we have three lifters in BAP – the legacy x86 lifter, that
 was written long time ago, the modern x86 lifter, and the ARM lifter.
 And we would like to admit, the we are not happy with all of them.
 Neither of them satisfy our goals - to be easily extensible,